trentgill/STM32_Cube_F3/Projects/STM32303E_EVAL/Examples/SPI/SPI_FullDuplex_ComIT/readme.txt

 For this example the aTxBuffer is predefined and the aRxBuffer size is same as aTxBuffer.

 In a first step after the user press the Key push-button, SPI Master starts the communication by sending aTxBuffer and receiving aRxBuffer through HAL_SPI_TransmitReceive_IT(), at the same time SPI Slave transmits aTxBuffer and receives aRxBuffer through HAL_SPI_TransmitReceive_IT().
-The end of this step is monitored through the HAL_SPI_GetState() function result.
+The callback functions (HAL_SPI_TxRxCpltCallback and HAL_SPI_ErrorCallbackand) update the variable wTransferState used in the main function to check the transfer status.
 Finally, aRxBuffer and aTxBuffer are compared through Buffercmp() in order to check buffers correctness.

 STM32 board's LEDs can be used to monitor the transfer status:
- - LED1 toggles quicly on master board waiting Key push-button to be pressed.
+ - LED1 toggles quickly on master board waiting Key push-button to be pressed.
  - LED1 turns ON when the transmission process is complete.
  - LED2 turns ON when the reception process is complete.
  - LED3 turns ON when there is an error in transmission/reception process.